Orthic Consolidated – Reference

 Dots are generally omitted in common words.
 This applies to I dot and doubling dot.
 (Manual)

-Examples: Probably many, including the words in, it, if, him, his, will.
+Examples: Probably many including the words: in, it, if, him, his, will,.

 Drop them all, unless absoultely necessary.
 Be brave!
 (Cricket)

-Word Parts (Prefixes, Suffixes, Slurs, Blends, Compound Characters, etc.)
+(Abbreviations, Prefixes, Suffixes, Slurs, Blends, Compound Characters, etc.)

 Prefixes, suffixes, and common letter groups.
 Description is under the strongest sounding letter.